Crio-Bytes/Miscellaneous/Hadoop Cluster/README.md

 ![](Images/dfsadmin.png)

-In my case only 1 Datanode is conaected as i have created only 1 Datanode but `you need to connect 2 or more Datanodes`.
+In my case only 1 Datanode is connected as i have created only 1 Datanode but `you need to connect 2 or more Datanodes`.

-Here one more thing you can see is the storage shared by the Datanoe to the Masternode.
+Here one more thing you can see is the storage shared by the Datanode to the Masternode.

 ### Activity 6: Create Clientnode

-Launch one more intance in aws or open one more linux os.
+Launch one more instance in aws or open one more linux os.

-Download and Insatll Hadoop and jdk file in your terminal as shown in the Prerequisites of this MicroByte.👆
+Download and install Hadoop and jdk file in your terminal as shown in the Prerequisites of this MicroByte.👆

 Now we only need to configure is core-site.xml file.We dont need to configure hdfs-site.xml file.